f-froehlich/icinga2-config-generator/README.md

     Furthermore, the imprint has to include a clear reference to the original github repository [https://github.com/f-froehlich/icinga2-config-generator](https://github.com/f-froehlich/icinga2-config-generator) as well as the link mentioned above in the body text.

+5. You are not allowed to earn money with this tool.